Authors, Writers, Publishers, and Book Readers

 Did your environment or upbringing play a major role in your writing and did you use it to your advantage?
 I grew up watching western movies and tv series like Little house on the prairie and Bonanza.
 John Wayne will always be a person I admire.

 When did you begin writing with the intention of becoming published?
 Actually I never intended to be a published author.
-I had a 50 page western romance story I had been adding pages to for a number of years with no expectation of it ever becoming a book.
-In January, 2011 I exploded and wrote 200 pages more and it became ‘Was It fate Or Destiny?’
+I had a 50-page western romance story I had been adding pages to for a number of years with no expectation of it ever becoming a book.
+In January, 2011, I exploded and wrote 200 pages more and it became ‘Was It Fate Or Destiny?’
 If I was to give a date I guess 2011 would be my answer.
-Since 2011 I have written 24 western frontier eBooks, with 5 more planned.
+Since 2011 I have written 31 western frontier eBooks, with 10 more planned.

 What has been your most rewarding experience with your writing process?
 Seeing that I only got a ‘C’ in college English I have to say without a doubt that learning how important (GRAMMAR) is to my books has been the most rewarding experience.
-Spell check highlights typo’s but NOT misuse of words in sentences.
+Spell check highlights typo’s but NOT misuse of words or punctuation in sentences.
 It is almost impossible for an author to write a book and then correct his or her Grammar while they feel on cloud nine.
-It is a euphoria that clouds of mind since we know every word of our book.
+The euphoria clouds of mind since we know every word of our book.

-I intend from now on to wait two weeks after finishing a book to go back and read it slowly as a stranger would read it.
+I intend from now on to wait two weeks after finishing a book to go back and read each book out loud slowly as a stranger would read it.
 Then try to catch my mistakes.
 I 100% believe in using Beta Readers to help me better my books, but they need to be good Grammar minded readers.
 A Manuscript editing service is far beyond my budget to be able to afford.
 I have paid a high price Amazon comment wise to better my grammar.
-I still have books to re-edit before I write Book #25.
+I still have books to re-edit before I write Book #32.

 What has been your most rewarding experience in your publishing journey?
 The most rewarding experience for me has been to watch some of the children in Book #1 throughout my series “Grow up” get married and have children of their own.